with both hands

 The idea is to use your non-grooming hand in support of the on-going action.

-Holding the skin in place
+Stabilizing the skin

 Your nail caves into the skin as it moves along with it.

-When this is the case, use your other hand to pull the skin tight.
+Whenever this is the case, use your other hand to pull the skin tight.